Quantum dynamics of spin-J particles in static and rotating magnetic fields: Entanglement resonances and kinks: Summary and outlook

 \section{Summary and outlook}

-Summarizing, we analyzed the dynamics of a single spin and two spins in a combined static and rotating field.
-In both cases, we identified various resonant transitions involving stretched states and states that are superpositions of different magnetic sub-levels.
-For the two-atom case, we examined the correlations created by dipolar interactions and how they depend on the strength of the magnetic fields.
-Strikingly, we found entanglement resonances and kinks with the criteria for which they exist.
+In summary, we studied the dynamics of a single spin and two spins in both static and rotating magnetic fields.
+In each case, we derived several resonance conditions that characterize coherent and periodic oscillations between different states, including stretched states and entangled states.
+In the two-atom case, the entanglement generated by the dipolar interactions exhibits a non-trivial dependence on the strength of the magnetic fields.
+Strikingly, we found entanglement resonances and kinks, along with the criteria for their existence.
+The kink is characterized by sinusoidal oscillations in entanglement and population dynamics, exhibiting a single frequency with a constant amplitude.
+These features can be utilized to engineer entanglement dynamics in a highly controlled manner, for instance, through a quench protocol as we have demonstrated.

-In the future, these studies can be extended by considering the motional degree of freedom of the spins and the effect of their coupling via DDIs.
-Other directions can be the study of entanglement generation by Landau-Zener sweeps \cite{Dhiya_PRA2023} of magnetic fields in higher spins, the Krylov complexity \cite{Siddharth_PRD2025}, and many-body physics.
+The entanglement resonances and kinks we found may have promising applications in quantum technologies.
+Notably, the sharp features of the kinks could be utilized for quantum sensing.
+These studies can be extended by considering different relative orientations of the two spins with respect to the static field.
+Another interesting question to investigate is the possibility of observing kinks in spins with $J>1/2$ and in configurations involving more than two spins.
+In both scenarios, the larger Hilbert space introduces greater complexity in identifying the kinks.
+Additionally, we could extend this study by incorporating the motional degrees of freedom of the spins and examining the effects of their coupling via DDIs.
+Other potential avenues for exploration include studying entanglement generation through Landau-Zener sweeps \cite{Dhiya_PRA2023} of magnetic fields, investigating Krylov complexity \cite{Siddharth_PRD2025}, and many-body physics.